sonatype-nexus-community/circleci-nancy-orb/inline-orb/README.md

    You can then copy the output (from after the first `version 2.1` snippet, to before the last `jobs` snippet) onto your [real orb](../src/orb.yml).

+   The following script will execute both commands above, and will error out if something fails.

+       inline-orb/runcircle-local-inline.sh

 Wash, rinse, repeat.